 * Corresponds to the well-known global optimum

 Concerning case 5, it is interesting to analyze in more detail the distribution of solutions found in the 100 executions performed by HSA_SOTS.
 As shown in Figure 3, the best cost 50845.16 was obtained in 36% of the times, while a slightly higher value, 50845.37, could be observed in 18% of the runs.
-Both costs belong to solutions that differ in only three measurements and from the point of view of cost, they constitute almost identical solutions.
+Both costs belong to solutions that differ in only three measurements and, from the point of view of cost, they constitute almost identical solutions.
 The 75th percentile corresponds to a value of 50846.39, while the 99th percentile is located at 50940.34.
 Although for this larger case HSA_SOTS does not replicate exactly the best value in each execution, it is able to obtain solutions of very high quality and with a standard error even lower than PBIL_SOTS.

 Figure 3: Best cost distribution HSA_SOTS for case 5